ejdunl55/Bluegrass-Airport-Maap/README.md

 https://www.popularmechanics.com/flight/a1264/4212159/

 One of which was a pilot for AirTran and was a major inspiration for my pursuit of flying.
-I continued flying for 5 more years until as I grew older I could not fight the anxiety that was thinking of all those who died in plane crash, and the dangers of flying.
+I continued flying for 5 more years until as I grew older I could not fight the anxiety that was thinking of all those who died in the plane crash, and the dangers of flying.

 ![Display Image of Bluegrass Airport Map](CW.jpeg)